Texas Radiation Oncologist Malpractice Lawyer

 Results matter, but what truly sets us apart is how we achieve them.
 Every verdict, every settlement, and every Texas courtroom victory comes from one guiding promise: To treat each client’s fight for justice as if it were our own.

-• 20+ years of exclusive focus on healthcare litigation, allowing our entire practice to understand this complex field.
+• Exclusive focus on healthcare litigation since 2005, allowing our entire practice to understand this complex field.

 • Board-certified trial leadership under Tommy Hastings, ensuring every case is approached with precision and integrity.